microservices-for-enterprise/samples/ch07/sample01/README.md

 # Spring Boot - RESTful Service

-This sample demonstrate the RESTful service capabilities of Spring Boot.
+This sample from the [book](https://www.apress.com/us/book/9781484238578) demonstrates how you can build RESTful services with Spring Boot.

+## Run
+You can run the sample by executing `` mvn spring-boot:run`` command in your terminal.

-## Test Service
+## Test
 You can test the RESTful service with the following HTTP requests.

 ### Retrieve Order : HTTP GET